compsigh/deploy/events/deploy24.md

 - Full agenda with deadlines and activities
 - Look through DEPLOY/23 todos and see what we can add here
 - [Request mention in the Phoenix](https://docs.google.com/forms/d/e/1FAIpQLScWKWlOVSR_ml85Y0-NKSXUdYFdP2S9aRZj1sUvhh_3z-FO1A/viewform)

-Idea from Edward and Gursh: if we do beginner/advanced categories type shit we should use different criteria for evaluation

 ## Links